JarrodLW/Bayesian_inference_with_jax/README.md

 be passed as prior.
 Various kernels, acquisition functions and acquisition algorithms implemented (see below).
 The top-level API (see *Experiment.py* script) allows for easy incorporation of expert knowledge (e.g. concerning kernel types, defining hyperparameters, priors etc.), on the one hand, and the automatic fitting of unspecified hyperparameters, on the other.
+See the Jupyter file for examples.

 **Random Process Models**: only Gaussian Processes, so far. *See Regressors.py*.